-No more than 12 semester hours to be counted toward degree may be completed prior to formal admission to MAT degree program.
+No more than 6 semester hours to be counted toward degree may be completed prior to formal admission to MAT degree program.
 Credit hours may vary according to entering credentials.
+Courses cannot be older than 6 years at the time the candidate is cleared for graduation.